 Each of the keywords must be unique.

 The enum type in Java implicitly extends java.lang.Enum.
-Java enum types are much more powerful than most other languages.

-An enum declaration is implicitly final.
-The only exception is if it contains at least one enum constant that has a class body.
+An enum declaration is implicitly final, except if it contains at least one enum constant that has a class body.

 A more extensive example from the Java Joda.org date and time classes provides an illustration of the associated methods for an enum: